-The two active gages include one gage on the Cuyama River downstream of the Basin (identification number [ID] 11136800), which is located just upstream of Lake Twitchell.
-This gage has 58 recorded years of streamflow measurements from 1959 to 2017.
-The other active gage is south of the city of Ventucopa along Santa Barbara Canyon Creek (ID 11136600) and has seven recorded years of streamflow measurements ranging from 2010 to 2017.
-Although neither of these stream gages provide a comprehensive picture of surface water flows in the Cuyama Basin, they provide some information about the inflow and outflow of surface water through the Basin.
+The four active gages include one gage on the Cuyama River downstream of the Basin (ID 11136800), which is located just upstream of Lake Twitchell.
+This gage has 64 recorded years of streamflow measurements from 1959 to 2023.
+Another active gage is south of the city of Ventucopa along Santa Barbara Canyon Creek (ID 11136600) and has thirteen recorded years of streamflow measurements ranging from 2010 to 2023.
+The new gage located farther upstream of the Twitchell Reservoir near New Cuyama began measurements on October 1, 2021; there are currently 3 years of recorded data.
+The reactivated gage near Ventucopa now has about 21 years of recorded data.
+These stream gages provide a more comprehensive picture of surface water flows in the Cuyama Basin than was previously available, including information about the inflow and outflow of surface water in different parts of the Basin.